apache/arrow-nanoarrow/python/README.md

 ### Array streams

-You can use `nanoarrow.array_stream()` to convert an object representing a sequence of `Array`s with a common `Schema` to a `nanoarrow.ArrayStream`.
+You can use `nanoarrow.array_stream()` to convert an object representing a sequence of `Array`s with a common `Schema` to a `nanoarrow.CArrayStream`.
 This is currently only implemented for pyarrow objects.

 ```python